Career Choices Day

 Students with limited teaching experience or who are not currently teaching will be able to observe English language teaching and learning in a range of authentic classrooms and will complete a supervised teaching practicum with adult learners.

 Students will gain knowledge and practical skills relating to teaching English to speakers of other languages (ESOL) as well as the experience of applying and integrating these into particular teaching contexts.
 Students will gain knowledge of English linguistics, learners and language learning processes, and language teaching methodology.
-Students will also gain the experience of beginning to learn a new language and reflecting on their own language learning, and apply this experience to teaching those who are learning English as a second or additional language.
+Students will also gain the experience of beginning to learn a new language and reflecting on their own language learning, and apply this experience to teach those who are learning English as a second or additional language.

-If exiting the programme after the successful completion of the first five modules, students are awarded the Graduate Certificate in Teaching English to Speakers of Other Languages.
+If exiting the programme after successfully completing the first five modules, students are awarded the Graduate Certificate in Teaching English to Speakers of Other Languages.

 Group A Compulsory modules